NOAH Compendium

 Adverse Reactions

-An increase in the level of diarrhoea has been observed in treated animals in very rare cases.
+1 an increase in the level of diarrhoea has been observed.

 Use during pregnancy or lactation